On the scaling limits of Galton Watson processes in varying environment: Notation and results

 Going back to the case of varying environment, the finite variance case is of particular interest.
-As mentioned before, this is the only one that has been studied so far, see in particular~\cite{Borovkov02:0, Kurtz78:0}.
+This is the only one that has been studied so far, see in particular~\cite{Borovkov02:0, Kurtz78:0}.
 In this case, our approach via the generalized branching equation~\eqref{eq:dynamics-u} makes it possible to derive a necessary and sufficient condition for the extinction probability of a Feller diffusion in varying environment, see~\eqref{eq:proba-extinction} below.
-This explicit formula is known for linear birth and deaths branching processes in varying environment from~\cite{Kendall48:0} and for particular classes of CSBP in random environment from~\cite{BPMS, Boinghoff12:0}.
+This extends results already known for linear birth and death branching processes in varying environment from~\cite{Kendall48:0} and for particular classes of CSBP in random environment from~\cite{BPMS, Boinghoff12:0}.

 \begin{Prop} Assume that Assumption~\ref{assumptions} holds with $\nu = 0$.
 Then $\beta$ is continuous and for all $t\geq 0$, we have

 where $\overline{\alpha}(t)=\alpha (t)+\sum_{0 \leq s \leq t} [\log(1+ \Delta \alpha(s))-\Delta \alpha(s)]$.
 In particular, if $\bottleneck(t) = 0$ for every $t \geq 0$ (for instance, if~\eqref{eq:no-bottleneck} holds), then for any $s \geq 0$ and $x \geq 0$